vjspranav/cs3301_osn/mini-projects/mp1 .md

 sleep 1
 ```

-**NOTE** - handling omissions in the case of background processes is left to student.
+**NOTE** - handling omissions in the case of background processes is left to student (as you need not handle background execution for user defined commands).
 However, ensure that you write the assumptions made in the README and that there is no infinite recursion (pastevents execute calling pastevents execute calling pastevents execute...)

 ### Specification 6 : System commands [12]